-Information about how the Student Disability Service supports disabled students.
+Information about how our Service supports students.
 BSL videos of this information are available.

 The Student Disability Service provides support for students who have a health condition, disability or neurodiverse condition such as dyslexia or autism, which affects their studies.
 We can also provide support to students who experience a temporary injury that impacts on their academic work.